Generalised core partitions and Diophantine equations: Type : core size and atomic length

 Its $5$-quotient is represented by the abacus

 which in particular shows that $\la$ is a $5$-core (since in each row, there are no gaps).
-We can read off the $5$-charge: it is the index of the last bead of each row.
+We can read off the $5$-charge by looking at the index of the last bead of each row.
 We obtain the vector $(0,-1,2,1,-2)$. \item Consider the $3$-core $(3,1)$.
 On the one hand, one can check that its $3$-quotient has associated charge $(0,-1,1)$.
 On the other hand, from the alcove construction of cores, we see that $(3,1) = w\emptyset$ with $w=s_2s_1s_0$.
 Indeed, in \Cref{alcove_cores_A2}, we have crossed walls of color $0$ (black), then $1$ (blue), then $2$ (red) to reach the alcove containing the partition $(3,1)$.
-Now, one checks that $w=s_2s_1s_0 = \tau_{-\al_2} s_2s_1s_\al$, hence $\be=-\al_2 = -\eps_2+\eps_3$, and the proposition is verified. \end{enumerate} \end{Exa}
+Now, one checks that $w=s_2s_1s_0 = \tau_{-\al_2} s_1$, hence $q=-\al_2 = -e_2+e_3$, and we recover the charge computed above. \end{enumerate} \end{Exa}